How to Apply

 The application consists of four parts: the standard application form, a biography and fellowship proposal document (2-4 pages), a letter of acknowledgement from a sponsoring organization, and a faculty letter of reference/recommendation.

 Information about what needs to be submitted in your application packet can be found below.
 The application materials can be emailed to the Maguire Ethics Center or dropped off in-person at the Maguire Ethics Center.
-Alternately, you may fill out the digital version of the application by clicking here.
 Please create one document containing your application form followed by your biographical sheet(s) and be sure to put your name on every page.
-The application materials can be emailed to Center Program Specialist Adria Richmond at email@example.com.
+The application materials can be emailed to Center program specialist Adria Richmond at firstname.lastname@example.org.

 The application consists of four parts: